310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 {% bubble Shinobu smilesoft %}
 Conveniently, the story in Supervillains and our current situation coincide perfectly.

-The heroes of justice turn evil—
+The allies of justice turn evil—

 But in the end, those evil-tainted heroes awaken to justice once more.